-Based on population and household growth over the next five years, a total of 40 housing units will be needed in Greer County over the next five years.
+Based on population and household growth over the next five years, a total of 1,399 housing units will be needed in Ottawa County over the next five years.
 Of those units:

-• 10 will be needed by households earning less than 60% of Area Median Income

-- 5 will be needed by households age 62 and up, earning less than 60% of Area Median Income - 6 will be needed by households with disabilities / special needs, earning less than 60% of Area Median Income - 9 will be needed by working families with children present
+- 95 will be needed by households earning less than 60% of Area Median Income - 34 will be needed by households age 62 and up, earning less than 60% of Area Median Income - 48 will be needed by households with disabilities / special needs, earning less than 60% of Area Median Income - 4 will be needed by veterans living below the poverty line - 75 will be needed by working families with children present

-This data suggests a strong need in Greer County for housing units that are both affordable and accessible to persons with disabilities / special needs.
+This data suggests a strong need in Ottawa County for housing units that are both affordable and accessible to persons with disabilities / special needs, and working families with children.